-Article and video by Stephanie Reif, Conservation Partnerships Officer, Sunshine Coast Council
+Article and video by Stephanie Reif, conservation partnerships officer, Sunshine Coast Council

 While male eastern grey kangaroos are better known for fighting, most male macropods do fight.
-And as you can see from this video of two male swamp wallabies fighting on a Land for Wildlife property on the Blackall Range, they don’t hold back!
+And as you can see from this video of 2 male swamp wallabies fighting on a Land for Wildlife property on the Blackall Range, they don’t hold back!

 The males lean back onto their tails using both legs to kick at their opponent while raking and grabbing with their paws.
 When the weaker starts to tire, a number of flips takes the weaker male onto the ground allowing the dominant male to really strike out!